-Run and Manage Containers with Portainer and the Command-line on Torizon
+Run and Manage Containers with the Command-line on Torizon

 It includes running the containers from the List of Container Images for Torizon, such as the Debian Containers for Torizon, and many more containers from the Docker Hub or the ones you build by yourself.

-If you plan to write your own applications and create your own containers, consider using our IDE extensions.
-They will abstract away the concept of containers and you will focus on writing your own application.
+If you plan to write your own applications and create your own containers, consider using the Torizon IDE extension 2.
+It makes your life easier by providing several automated tasks to assist the development of containerized applications for embedded.
 Just hit

-This is the recommended way to develop your own application if you use one of the programming languages supported by the extensions.
+This is the recommended way to develop your own application if you use one of the programming languages supported by the extension.

 Deploying Your Own Container Images